recyclable · reusable · rewarding · minneapolis

 "compostable" containers.

 • The container says "100% compostable" on the side.
-Customer feels good buying it.
+You feel good buying it.

-• Can't be recycled — PLA contaminates paper recycling and isn't accepted in plastic recycling.
+• Can't actually be recycled — PLA messes up paper recycling and isn't accepted in plastic recycling.

-• Can't actually be composted — needs 140°F+ industrial facilities Minneapolis doesn't widely have.
+• Can't actually be composted either — needs 140°F+ industrial composters Minneapolis mostly doesn't have.

-• Customer puts it in the trash.
-Container goes to landfill and sits there indefinitely.
+• It ends up in the trash.
+Container goes to landfill and just sits there.

-• Marketing wins, planet loses.
-The "compostable" label is a feel-good lie.
+• The marketing wins, the planet doesn't.
+The "compostable" label is mostly a feel-good story.

 green sticker · landfill destination